-As Executive Director, Legal and Integrity since November 2018, Ms Cato is responsible for leading the legal, corporate, integrity, operations and policy functions at the VI.
-She is supported by the General Manager, Integrity Operations and Policy, the General Manager, Corporate Services, and the Director, Budget Independence and Strategy.
+As CEO and General Counsel, Cathy Cato is responsible for leading the legal, corporate, integrity, operations and policy functions at the VI.
+She is supported by the General Manager, Integrity Operations and Policy and the General Manager, Corporate Services.

 About Cathy Cato

-Ms Cato commenced her legal career in 1995 at the Australian Government Solicitor (AGS).
-After 8 years working across a broad range of litigation, Ms Cato developed and co-managed a small business.
-Ms Cato became an in-house regulatory lawyer in 2007, and worked as State Director Legal at the Australian Building and Construction Commission (ABCC) from 2011.
+Cathy commenced her legal career in 1995 at the Australian Government Solicitor.
+After 8 years working across a broad range of litigation, she developed and co-managed a small business.
+Cathy became an in-house regulatory lawyer in 2007, and worked as State Director Legal at the Australian Building and Construction Commission (ABCC) from 2011.

-Ms Cato commenced as a senior executive in the Victorian public sector in 2012 in the Department of Treasury and Finance, helping to establish the Construction Code Compliance Unit (CCCU).
-Ms Cato became the unit's Director in 2013, leading a multi-disciplinary team undertaking regulatory activities across the construction industry.
-Ms Cato also developed, advised on and implemented public sector construction procurement policy.
-Ms Cato served on a number of committees, including as chair of the whole of Victorian government Construction Contracts Advisory Panel.
+Cathy commenced as a senior executive in the Victorian public sector in 2012 in the Department of Treasury and Finance, helping to establish the Construction Code Compliance Unit.
+She became the unit's Director in 2013, leading a multi-disciplinary team undertaking regulatory activities across the construction industry.
+Cathy also developed, advised on and implemented public sector construction procurement policy.
+Cathy served on a number of committees, including as chair of the whole of Victorian government Construction Contracts Advisory Panel.

-In 2015, Ms Cato returned to the ABCC as National Manager, Building Code and served a statutory appointment as a Deputy ABC Commissioner from 2017 to 2018.
+In 2015, Cathy returned to the ABCC as National Manager, Building Code and served a statutory appointment as a Deputy ABC Commissioner from 2017 to 2018.

-With over 20 years as a government lawyer and in regulatory management roles, Ms Cato has developed expertise in regulatory compliance and in managing and advising on investigations, including the exercise of coercive powers.
-Ms Cato is an experienced public speaker and trainer, who promotes education as a key component of oversight and regulation.
+With over 20 years as a government lawyer and in regulatory management roles, Cathy has developed expertise in regulatory compliance and in managing and advising on investigations, including the exercise of coercive powers.
+Cathy is an experienced public speaker and trainer, who promotes education as a key component of oversight and regulation.

 Integrity, Operations and Policy Unit